-1. Courses must be tight enough so that cars run the entire course in their lower gears.
-Speeds on straight stretches should not normally exceed 60 mph for the fastest category cars.
+1. Speeds on straight stretches may exceed 60 mph for the fastest category cars.
 The fastest portions of the course shall be those most remote from spectators and property.
 Turns should not normally allow speeds in excess of 45 mph.
 Conformity to these speed guidelines does not preclude reasonable and prudent consideration of the conditions encountered.

 2. The course as laid out shall be on a paved surface that contains no dangerous holes, loose gravel, gratings, oily spots, or other hazardous features.
 Dips that could get a car airborne shall not be included.